RubenRubens/cq-testing/readme.md

 You don't need any installation to use this project.
 Simply go to the **Actions** tab on github and check the latest output (you have to see something similar to [this](https://github.com/RubenRubens/cq-testing/runs/1687693936?check_suite_focus=true)).
 Once there open **Tests 🧪**.
 That's it.
-Notice that some tests have no output due to a time limit of 20 seconds to run each test.
+Notice that some tests have no output due to a time limit of 20 seconds to run each one.

 # How to use it in your local machine